-The Authority considers the investments in TexPool, TexPool Prime and TexSTAR to have a maturity of less than one year because the weighted average maturities of these pools at December 31, 2014 was 72 days, 40 days and 73 days, respectively.
-The Authority's investments are rated Aaa by Moody's, AAA by Fitch and AA+ by Standard & Poor's.
+The Authority considers the investments in TexPool, TexPool Prime and TexSTAR to have a maturity of less than one year because the weighted average maturities of these pools at December 31, 2015 was 76 days, 41 days and 68 days, respectively.
+The Authority's investment securities are rated Aaa by Moody's and AA+ by Standard & Poor's.